LouisKottmann/emacs-baboon/README.md

 ### The easy way

-Clone [my bash repo](https://github.com/LouisKottmann/baboon-bash) with yummy aliases and environment variables then use the `em` command.
+Clone [my bash repo](https://github.com/LouisKottmann/baboon-bash) with yummy aliases and environment variables then use the `emc` command (`em` to load a file into an existing instance).

 Please also note that for emails you need to have a `~/.authinfo` file containing gmail access (see [the emacswiki section](http://www.emacswiki.org/emacs/GnusGmail#toc1)).